leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-postoperative-cornearefractive_53
 - What should I take note of after corneal transplant surgery?
+- what should i do if my eye is painful after corneal transplant
 - What should I be careful of after corneal transplant surgery?
 - What should I watch out for after corneal transplant surgery?
 - What should I be careful of after corneal transplant surgery
 - When should I be worried after corneal transplant surgery?
 - What should I take note of after corneal transplant surgery?
+- what should i do if my eye is painful after corneal transplant
 - What are the red flags after corneal transplant surgery?
 - What if my eyes are painful after corneal transplant surgery?
 - What if my eyes look strange after corneal transplant surgery?